Arpit529Srivastava/Arpit529Srivastava/README.md

 # 💫 About Me:
+### Hey everyone, I am Developer from India.
+A DevOps Enthusiast, Competitive Programmer, GoLang and K8s are just my thing ;)

-- 🔭 I’m currently working on backend Development.
+- 🔭 I’m currently working on Devops.
-- 🌱 I’m currently learning GoLang.
+- 🌱 I’m currently learning K8s.
-- 👯 I’m looking to collaborate on Golang and Backend projects.
+- 👯 I’m looking to collaborate on Golang and DevOps projects.
 - 🤔 I’m looking for help with Dockers and Kubernetes.
 - 💬 Ask me about Competitive Programming and Backend Development
 - 📬 Reach me out arpitsrivastava529@gmail.com